andre-ye/andre-ye.github.io-retired/index.md

 <br>

 **👋 Hey there!
-I'm Andre.** I am majoring in philosophy, comparative history of ideas, and computer science.
-My research interests in deep learning include vision understanding, curriculum learning, and human-AI interaction; in philosophy: virtual labor and the phenomenology of digital spaces, with broader passions for critical theory, social epistemology, (post-)structuralism, and (post-)Marxism.
-Currently, I am a research assistant in the **Social Futures Lab**.
-I also TA for an English courses at the UW and am a food server at McDonald's.
+I'm Andre.** I am majoring in philosophy and computer science, minoring in Russian.
+My research interests in in philosophy: the phenomenology and metaphysics of digital spaces (and their implications for ethics, labor, and political economy in the virtual), with broader passions for critical theory, (post-)structuralism, and (post-)Marxism; in deep learning: vision understanding, curriculum learning, and human-AI interaction.
+Currently, I am involved in research with Prof. Ranjay Krishna (CSE), Prof. Amy Zhang (CSE), and Prof. Conor Mayo-Wilson (Philosophy).
+I also TA for an English courses at the UW.
 My email is `andreye at uw dot edu`.

 ---